- Get Help

 Recognizing the Signs of Childhood Sex Abuse

 It’s important to be vigilant for the warning signs of child sex abuse in your child.
 They are difficult to spot, but with training and forewarning, you may be able to see the red flags.
 The tricky thing is that there is no “typical” case of child molestation, and no “typical” predators.
 Each case is unique, each predator has a personal approach to molestation, and each child is affected by their ordeal differently.
 There is hardly ever a behavioral “smoking gun” to let you know immediately that your child has been molested.
+If you suspect your child has been molested at daycare, the daycare sexual abuse attorneys of Estey & Bomberger can help hold the responsible parties accountable, bringing healing to victims and preventing future abuse.

 The following is a list of suspicious behaviors to be alert for in your child.
 If you suspect that your child may have been sexually abused, he or she may: